-The sleeve gastrectomy has been performed in Australia for around 8 years now, and involves up to 90% of the stomach being permanently removed via a stapling device, leaving the remaining stomach to form a tube.
-Due to the restriction in size, the stomach now holds much less food than previously, resulting in weight loss.
+The Laparoscopic Sleeve Gastrectomy (LSG) has been performed in Australia for around 8 years now, and involves up to 85% of the stomach being permanently removed via a stapling device, leaving the remaining stomach to form a tube.
+Due to the restriction in size, the stomach now holds much less food than previously, resulting in significant weight loss.

-- Rapid weight loss; most weight is lost in the first 12 months
+- Rapid weight loss; most of the weight loss is experienced in the first 12 months

 - Lower complication risk than other surgical options like Gastric Bypass

 - Minimal complication rate compared to other surgical procedures

 - Risks can involve bleeding, re-operation, stricture or narrowing of the sleeve, and reflux, among others.